bjornua/transcode/README.md

 Problems:
 * There is no ETA on when the script will finish.
-*

-Also i wanted to try out rust.

-## Future
-* Almost everything is hardcoded.
-Needs more configuration options.

-Tested to compile under windows
+* Files would be scattered in the file system.

+So i decided i wanted to write a more specific program for the job.